Connecting G Suite with Auth0

 - You will need to configure your settings so that your app can use Google's Admin APIs.
 If you're the administrator, you can click Continue on the Connection's Settings page to do so.
 If not, provide the URL you're given to your administrator so that they can adjust the required Settings.

-Enable the Connection for Your Auth0 Client
+Enable the Connection for Your Auth0 Application

-- Click the Connections icon for your Client.
+Click the Connections icon for your Application.